 This video shows you my process for using the ACT Matrix to engage others online.
-The way you join is not to tell them but to have them experience the process of psychological flexibility.
+The way you join is not to tell them but to show them the point of view so they experience the process of psychological flexibility and creativity.

 Much is made in educational circles these days about social-emotional learning and intelligence (SEL).
 Schools everywhere are scrambling to address the social and emotional needs of youth, developing and implementing curriculums, and creating policies.
 The workplace is also getting on board as more and more businesses are realizing that the key to a successfully run organization is having employees who can solve problems independently and possess solid interpersonal skills.